unicode-org/cldr-json/UPDATING.md

 1. Run the script `cldr-generate-zip.sh` to generate zipfiles under `dist/`; their names will include `VERSION`, for example: `cldr-44.0.0-ALPHA2-json-full.zip`.
 2. Create a release tag matching VERSION in this repository.
 Create a GitHub release, use other [releases](https://github.com/unicode-org/cldr-json/releases) as a guide.
 Make sure the release is marked as "pre-release" if it isn't final.
 3. Update the npm packages.
 Each sub-subdirectory of `cldr-json/cldr-json` is a separate npm package.
 The following script will preview
 (dry run) publishing to npm under the `beta` tag.
-Check the version carefully!
+Check the version carefully—not to put too fine a point on it, but once published, a particular version number cannot be republished.
+(Tags may be moved as needed.)

 ```shell
 (cd cldr-json; npm login; for repo in $(ls); do (cd $repo; npm publish --tag beta --dry-run); done)